JONSASSE/432-2018/quizzes/quiz1/bonus/README.md

 # Bonus Assignment for those looking to improve a poor grade on Quiz 1

+The assignment is only available to those students who scored 80 or lower on Quiz 1.

 ## Instructions

-1. You will submit your R Markdown and HTML result for this assignment to Canvas.
-The assignment is only available to those students who scored 80 or lower on Quiz 1.
+1. You will submit your R Markdown and HTML result for this assignment to [Canvas](https://canvas.case.edu).
+    - If you don't see the assignment on Canvas, and you scored 80 or lower on Quiz 1, let Dr. Love know.
+    - If you scored 80 or higher, it shouldn't be there.
 2. Your completed work is due at noon on Monday 2018-03-26, although you are welcome to submit it earlier.
 3. If you scored between 75 and 80 on Quiz 1, you are welcome **but not required** to do this bonus work.
 4. If you scored below 75 on Quiz 1, then I very strongly recommend that you do it.